Terms & Conditions

 A player’s game number(s) will be automatically entered into each draw as long as their account is in credit.
 For the Super Draws, all extra tickets purchased are also included in that Draw.
 Should they at any time wish to confirm that they have been, or will be, entered into a draw, please contact the Local Hospice Lottery team on 0800 316 0645, or email us at firstname.lastname@example.org.

 Complaints & Disputes

 In the event that a complaint or dispute cannot be resolved by these means, then it may be referred to the Fundraising Regulator or arbitration.
 As a member of the Hospice Lotteries Association and the Lotteries Council, dependent on the nature of the complaint, this may be conducted by The Independent Betting Adjudication Service Ltd (IBAS).

 Right to amend

-It is the responsibility of the player to advise us of any change of address or of any other change to their membership details, as appropriate.
+The Local Hospice Lottery generally reserves the right to amend or modify these terms and conditions without notice.
+It is the responsibility of the player to advise us of any change of address or of any other change to their details, as appropriate.
 Upon receipt of this advice, and any necessary verifications, Local Hospice Lottery shall amend the player’s details in accordance with data protection legislation.

-Local Hospice Lottery is a member of the Hospice Lotteries Association and the Lotteries Council, who on behalf of their members make financial contributions to Gamble Aware, an independent charity tasked to fund research, education and treatment services to help to reduce gambling-related harms in Great Britain.
-Further support can be found at the Gamble Aware website www.begambleaware.org.
+Local Hospice Lottery is a member of the Hospice Lotteries Association and the Lotteries Council, who on behalf of their members make financial contributions to GambleAware, an independent charity tasked to fund research, education and treatment services to help to reduce gambling-related harms in Great Britain.
+Further support can be found at https://www.localhospicelottery.orggamblesafely and on the GambleAware website www.begambleaware.org.